VideojogosLusofona/OkapiKit/README.md

 ## Snippets

+- Probe:
-- Probe: Shows probe usage
+  - probe usage
+- StoppingDistance
-- StoppingDistance: Shows how to use the Stopping Distance property on the Follow movement
+  - how to use the stopping distance property on the Follow movement
+- SingletonSoundManagerA/B
+  - how to use the singleton system in the OkapiKit
+  - how to keep a song playing throughout the game, even if it has multiple scenes
+  - how to use a button to change the music playing

 # Documentation